-The Agile methodology also formed out of the growing needs of software development but mainly in response to the inadequacies of the Waterfall methodology in the more modern, fast-paced and competitive software industry.
-Agile’s in focused on gaining the critical adaptability and agility missing from prior project management methodologies and did so through shorter focused project cycles, incremental growth and team-centered processes.
+The Agile methodology also formed out of the growing needs of software development.
+But, it’s main features are a response to the inadequacies of the Waterfall methodology in the more modern, fast-paced and competitive software industry.
+Agile is focused on adaptability and agility, something which prior project management methodologies don’t facilitate.
+As a result, it has shorter, focused project cycles, incremental growth, and team-centered processes.

 Agile Values and Principles

-Unlike Waterfall, Agile is not necessarily a methodology with a clearly laid out structure and process to follow.
-Rather, it is a guiding philosophy with core values and principles that are outlined within the Agile Manifesto.
+Unlike Waterfall, Agile doesn’t have a clearly laid out structure or processes for project managers to follow.
+Rather, it is a guiding philosophy with core values and principles in the Agile Manifesto.

 There are four core Agile values: